Apekshaa2908/Dynamic-Data-Ingestion-and-Storage-in-HDFS-with-Automated-Hive-Integration/README.md

 **Validate Data Integrity:** To ensure everything is correct, I’ll run a SELECT query in Hive to view and validate the loaded data.

-**Automate the Process: **If needed, I’ll automate the entire process with a script, so future data updates are handled seamlessly.
+**Automate the Process:** I’ll automate the entire process with a script, so future data updates are handled seamlessly.

 By following the outlined approach, I successfully retrieved the data from the specified link, stored it in HDFS, and created a Hive table for visualization.
 The data within the Hive table was validated to ensure integrity and correctness.
 Additionally, a script was implemented to automate future data refreshes, enhancing the efficiency of the process.